oscarlevin/discrete-book/errata.md

 ## Errors not yet corrected

 ### Major errors

+### Minor typos and clarifications

+## Errors corrected for 4th printing: 12/20/19

+In case you have a copy of the book printed prior to 12/20/19 (check copyright page), you will find the following errors that have since been corrected.
+Minor typos are not included below, unless they might cause confusion.

 * Exercise 0.3.1's solution (page 338) is wrong (although the WeBWorK problem works correctly).
 The solutions are $\{1,3,4,6,9,10\}$, $\{1\}$, $\{4,9\}$, and $\{3,6,10\}$.

 * Exercise 0.3.2b is wrong.
 The set should be $\{n \in \mathbb N : n^2 - 5 \in \mathbb N\}$.
 As stated currently, the smallest element in the set is $\sqrt{5}$.